 MEDIA ATTENTION

 The DC Walk 4 ReCovery event received local and national media attention, including an article from the Washington Post.
 With the support of the committee members, the contributors, the participants, vendors and the many volunteers, along with great weather, the event was amazing.
-View the DC Walk 4 ReCovery in pictures here.

 Read the complete Washington Post Article here